Urban Indian reserve: History

 Many urban reserves host successful businesses.
 This Petro-Canada and Tim Hortons is on an urban reserve in Fort Smith, Northwest Territories.

+Many reserves that were first established by the Indian Act in 1876, far from urban centers, have now been surrounded by urban agglomerations and fit within the category of urban reserves, such as Wendake, Quebec City.
+Near the end of the 20th century, reserves started to be created explicitly to act as urban reserves.

 The first such reserve was established in 1981 at Kylemore, Saskatchewan as operated by the Fishing Lake First Nation (Treaty 4).
 Another urban reserve under the Peter Ballantyne Cree Nation (Treaty 6) followed at Prince Albert in 1982.

 It is argued that the first formal commercial urban reserve was a property of 33 acre established within Saskatoon in 1988 for the Muskeg Lake Cree Nation.
 By 2004, the reserve's commercial activity grew to provide employment for 350 people under 37 businesses, today known as the McKnight Commercial Centre.

 The Treaty Land Entitlement Framework Agreement (TLEFA) was signed on 9 September 1992 to settle unresolved treaty land claims for 28 First Nation groups in Saskatchewan.
 Article 9 of this accord provides a mechanism for First Nations groups to contract with municipal governments to allow designation of certain properties as reserves.

 At least four urban reserves are also established in Manitoba.
 One of these, situated north of Winnipeg under the auspices of the Roseau River Anishinabe First Nation (Treaty 1), includes a gas station and a tobacco retailer with plans to include a medical facility and larger operations such as automobile retail.

 In 2021 the City of Edmonton's City Council adopted a motion directing administration to develop an urban reserve strategy.
 The Urban Reserve Strategy was approved by council on June 28, 2021.
-It focuses on the possibility of First Nations band governments perusing an Addition-to-Reserve/Reserve Creation (ARC/CC) development within the City of Edmonton boundaries, but acknowledges that urban reserves could also be created in other municipalities that border the city.
+It focuses on the possibility of First Nations band governments pursuing an Addition-to-Reserve/Reserve Creation (ARC/CC) development within the City of Edmonton boundaries, but acknowledges that urban reserves could also be created in other municipalities that border the city.
 It summarizes the process as the First Nation applying to create a new reserve with the federal government, negotiating a Municipal Services Agreement (MSA) with the municipality, and then developing the land into housing, businesses, parks, or whatever the band desires.